Deland-Labs/DFT-Standard-Tutorial/docs/Intro.md

 ### How to improve ERC20

 ERC20 was created in the early days of Ethereum.
-During the development of the Eth ecosystem, the developer found that ERC20 was not perfect, so the developer designed the ERC223\ERC667\ERC777 standard to improve ERC20.
-We will design a better standard that combines the advantages of these standards.
+During the development of the Eth ecosystem, the developer found that ERC20 was not perfect, so the developer designed the ERC223\ERC667\ERC777 standards to improve ERC20.
+We will design a better standard that combines all the advantages of these standards.

 1. ERC223
-    - tries to solve the problem that the ERC20 transfer recipient (contract) does not support the transfer of tokens, and the transferred tokens will be lost (similar to sending tokens to a black hole address)
+    - tries to solve the problem that the ERC20 transfer recipient (contract) does not support the transfer of tokens, and the transferred tokens will get lost (similar to sending tokens to a black hole address)

 2. ERC667
-    - adds transferAndCall which combines transfer function and call function, and solve the problems solved by ERC223
+    - adds transferAndCall which combines transfer function and call function, and solve the problems that is already solved by ERC223

 3. ERC777
     - use send function to replace transfer function
-    - use the hook function to controls whether to accept transfer
+    - use the hook function to control whether to accept transfer or not
     - use the operator authorization function to replace the approve function as a proxy transfer solution

 ### Improved standards